What is morbid obesity?

 What are the preparations I can make before surgery?

-Bariatric surgery should be treated like any other surgical procedure.
+Bariatric surgery should be treated as any other surgical procedure.
 The greatest way to be prepared is by following the instructions provided by your doctor and educating yourself on the risks of the surgical procedure.

 When can I return to my normal level of activity?

-Patients can return to their normal physical activity within three to seven weeks after undergoing bariatric surgery, though this heavily depends on the condition of the patient and should follow the physicians recommendations on when to return to normal physical activity.
+Patients can return to their normal physical activity within three to seven weeks after undergoing bariatric surgery, though this heavily depends on the condition of the patient and should follow the physician's recommendations on when to return to normal physical activity.

 What is the success rate for bariatric surgery?